MATH304 Partial Differential Equations

 There will be five marked assignment, five unmarked assignments and a midterm test.

-Lecture Notes: Will be made available chapter by chapter during the semester on the resource webpage.
+Lecture Notes: Will be made available chapter by chapter during the semester.
 These lecture notes are the main reference for this paper.

 Book: Partial differential equations / Lawrence C. Evans (soon on course reserve in the library).

 A good book on ordinary differential equations can be downloaded here for free (if you are on the university network).

 All resources, assignments and marks for MATH304 are available on blackboard (not the MATH304 resource webpage).

 Your final mark F in the paper will be calculated according to this formula:

 F = 0.2A + 0.2T + 0.6E

 - A is the Assignments mark